Corporate website of Orient Corporation

 Female Managerial Representation

-The Company does not have specific targets for experienced personnel and foreign nationals.
-However, since April 2022, the Company has strengthened hiring of experienced personnel.
-In fiscal years 2022 and 2023, the Company employed about 70 and about 100 experienced personnel and other external talent, respectively.
-As overseas business expands, the Company is strengthening the hiring and development of foreign nationals across the Group including overseas local subsidiaries.
+As overseas business expands, the Company is strengthening hiring and development, regardless of nationality, across the Group, including its overseas local subsidiaries.
 In the local subsidiaries, over 90% of managerial positions are already held by local hires.
-The Company will continue to work towards enabling experienced personnel and foreign nationals to perform actively as core human resources.
+The Company will continue to work towards enabling personnel with diverse experiences to perform actively as core human resources.

 Human Resource Development Policies and Implementation Status Towards Ensuring Diversity